-- 1 Focusing on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area; - The Town Council holds an Annual Town Meeting to help gauge local feeling on issues - The Town Council have been the lead organisation in the set up and delivery of Team Shrewsbury a process of integrated community management - Members publish newsletters in their wards to keep the community and allow for two way process of communication - The Town Council has updated its website to allow for greater information sharing and engagement - The Town Council has a social media presence using Facebook, Twitter, Instagram and - The Town Council has funded a bi-monthly wrap around of the admag to publicise activities, and of late has developed a newsletter that the public can subscribe to theough the website.
+- 1 Focusing on the purpose of the authority and on outcomes for the community and creating and implementing a vision for the local area; - The Town Council holds an Annual Town Meeting to help gauge local feeling on issues.
+This is also broadcast and public watching online have the ability to ask questions. - The Town Council have been the lead organisation in the set up and delivery of Team Shrewsbury a process of integrated community management - Members publish newsletters in their wards to keep the community and allow for two way process of communication - The Town Council has updated its website to allow for greater information sharing and engagement - The Town Council has a social media presence using Facebook, Twitter, Instagram and Snapchat.